 The puzzle pieces of the process

-You leave, with half a story that doesn’t make any sense.
-You leave, with just a piece of the puzzle.
-You leave, without ever finding out what the story is about.
-You leave because you just didn’t have the patience to finish what you started.
+You leave, with half a story, that doesn’t make any sense.
+You leave, with just a part of the puzzle.
+And you leave, without ever finding out what the story is about.
+You leave because you didn’t have the patience to finish what you started.
 Maybe you read the first and the last paragraph.
 But the story doesn’t happen at the beginning and the end.
 It happens in the middle.
 Better yet, it starts with the first character and ends with the last.

 And so you leave, onto the next thing that caught your attention.
 But something tells me you will leave there as well, again with just a piece of the puzzle.
 And so you keep collecting just a couple of pieces from a whole lot of puzzles.
 Every night you come home with pieces of puzzles that don’t make any sense.
 Maybe some will fit together and create an entirely different made-up story, but for the most part, you have a head full of useless pieces.
 You end up with a fragmented mind.